While Sue is busy elsewhere, I cue up the alternative version of Episode Two. You know, the one with the Delaware theme music.

-The TARDIS arrives in the hold of a cargo ship.
+The TARDIS materialises in a cargo ship’s hold.

-Sue: Oh, good, I’m guaranteed some decent carpentry at last.
-I was beginning to worry.
+Sue: Good.
+I’m guaranteed some decent carpentry, at last.

-Unfortunately, before she can check out the quality of SS Bernice’s timber, we have returned to Inter Minor, just in time to witness new arrival Shirna climbing out of her spacesuit.
+Unfortunately, before she can check out the quality of SS Bernice’s timber, we return to Inter Minor, just in time to see Shirna climb out of her spacesuit.

-Sue: So, is this your earliest childhood memory?
+Sue: Is this your earliest childhood memory, Neil?

 Sue: Lady Ga-Ga would kill for a look like hers.
-She’s way ahead of her time.
+She’s years ahead of her time.

-Meanwhile, back on the ship, the Doctor is convinced that they have arrived in the Acteon galaxy.
-They can’t be anywhere near Earth, he insists.
+The Doctor is convinced that he’s arrived in the Acteon galaxy.

-Sue: There’s a crate over there with ‘Bombay’ stamped all over it.
+Sue: There’s a crate over there with the word ‘Bombay’ stamped all over it.

 But instead of using his eyes, the Doctor decides to converse with some chickens instead.